WakiMak/trentent.github.io-forked/_posts/2017-04-03-citrix-workspace-environment-manager-limitations-part-1.md

 &nbsp;

-Why is this wrong? Â WEM stores everything as XML. Â And XML files do not like storing binary or non-ascii data. Â WEM stores these values as their ASCII representations and not REG\_BINARY representations so if your REG\_BINARY (which, there&#8217;s a 99% chance) contains a non-ASCII character it will fail to apply the key properly.
+Why is this wrong? Â WEM stores everything as XML. Â And XML files do not like storing binary or non-ascii data. Â WEM stores these values as their ASCII representations and not REG\_BINARY representations so if your REG\_BINARY (which, there's a 99% chance) contains a non-ASCII character it will fail to apply the key properly.

 <img class="aligncenter size-full wp-image-2096" src="http://theorypc.ca/wp-content/uploads/2017/04/Bad_XML.png" alt="" width="706" height="780" srcset="http://theorypc.ca/wp-content/uploads/2017/04/Bad_XML.png 706w, http://theorypc.ca/wp-content/uploads/2017/04/Bad_XML-272x300.png 272w" sizes="(max-width: 706px) 100vw, 706px" />